Wednesday, February 6, 2008

 Questions & Answers!

-I'm going to make this a reference post that you can always be referred back to!
-So, please leave your burning questions in the comments link below and we'll do our best to give you answers!
+There's a little search box in the top left hand corner of this blog where you can type in any keyword related to your question and probably find multiple posts that cover the issue.
+However, if you tried and didn't find any answers on this blog, please leave your burning questions in the comments link below and we'll do our best to give you answers!
 If we find that there are many similar questions, we may create an entire post around that question!
 Thanks again!
-Also, if you have an article or topic that you'd like to write about as a guest blogger, feel free to let us know by dropping us an email at photolovecat (at) gmail.com!
+Also, if you have an article or topic that you'd like to write about as a guest blogger, feel free to check out the info on How to Submit An Article to PhotoLovecat.com.

 thanks for this opportunity.